 The Yukon interior design is clean and uncluttered.
 Elegantly simple, the instrument panel and center stack would look right at home in a luxury SUV.
 The Denali is richer still, with a wood and leather-wrapped steering wheel and darker wood trim than the other models.

-We think the Yukon dashboard is a friendlier, slicker and more integrated assemblage of gauges, display screens, touch pads and control panels than those in either a Land Rover or the Mercedes-Benz GL- and ML-Class, all priced higher than a comparable Yukon.
+We think the Yukon dashboard is a friendlier, slicker and more integrated assemblage of gauges, display screens, touch pads and control panels than those in either a Land Rover or the Mercedes-Benz GL- and ML-Class.
 The GMC's gauge cluster is very informative, reporting via secondary analog gauges powertrain data others leave to warning lights or bury in scrollable information displays.

 The Hybrid model has a unique gauge cluster with a special tachometer and an economy gauge.
 The economy gauge can be used for more efficient driving (as can be the mpg data on most models' info display in the tachometer).
 Note that economy is best with the gauge pointed in the left-to-straight-up range that translates on other gauges to cold engine, low oil pressure, and low fuel level.
 The tachometer has an Auto Stop reading to indicate when the gasoline engine is shut off.
 No Yukon tachometer has redline because the scale ends at the engine's maximum speed.